Cooper-Moreland/EngNotebook3/README.md

 ### Reflection

 use "import" to import stuff mainly neopixel to include the led on the board.
+M4 is a new board so there isn't a lot of code online with it.
+This makes it so you have to use different code.
+[I used the bundle for version 7](https://circuitpython.org/libraries)

 ## Servo